 - Instead of frying the cutlets in oil, bake them right in the oven at 400° for 15-18 minutes or until lightly browned.

 - Once they are browned top off with some tomato sauce and a part skim milk mozzarella and a tablespoon of parmigiana cheese.

 - Place it back in the oven and bake until the cheese is melted and the chicken is cooked throughout.

 WHAT CAN I SERVE WITH IT

-There are a few different items you can serve with chicken parmigiana including creamy polenta, scalloped potatoes or homemade pasta.
-In addition, if you are looking to serve this chicken parmigiana up with some vegetables, try these butter glazed green beans or this Panzanella salad recipe.
+There are a few different items you can serve with this including creamy polenta, scalloped potatoes or homemade pasta.
+In addition, if you are looking to serve this up with some vegetables, try these butter glazed green beans or this Panzanella salad recipe.